connectrpc/connectrpc.com/docs/go/getting-started.md

 The examples here show the usage of the `simple` flag when generating code with Connect, which was introduced in vX.X.X.
 Prior to the introduction of the `simple` flag, Connect examples involved the usage of a `connect.Request` and `connect.Response` wrapper type to interact with metadata.
-To view the old docs for this approach, see [here](TODO).
+To view the old docs for this approach, see TODO.
 :::